chrisenitan/shweb/docs/index.md

 -- What it does --

 - Often times, web applications use local storage to store settings, text field values and other website specific assets, having them backed up and available to use on any browser/device is a productivity hack.
-- Did you know you can loose these if you logout or reset something on your browser like cache.
+- Did you know you can loose these if you logout or reset something on your browser like application/device storage.
 - Avoid that with Shweb.
-Shweb allows you back up those notes via browser `local-storage`
+Shweb allows you back up those your website data from `local-storage`
   - with an interface you can use to import and export those local storage content.
-And for all other safety reasons its worth:
 - Read more about how websites use local storage to give you a better experience: https://dev.to/dboatengx/javascript-local-storage-explained-1di6

 -- Features --